Block Filters

 Used to filter the block settings when registering the block on the client with JavaScript.
 It receives the block settings, the name of the registered block, and either null or the deprecated block settings (when applied to a registered deprecation) as arguments.
 This filter is also applied to each of a block’s deprecated settings.

-Ensure that List blocks are saved with the canonical generated class name (wp-block-list):
+The following example ensures that List blocks are saved with the canonical generated class name (wp-block-list):

 function addListBlockClassName( settings, name ) {